Introduction of Lisbon City

 Most favoured tourist attractions of Lisbon

-The epitome of Lisbon historical pride, the Belém Tower’s location near the Tagus River is a symbol for Portugal’s contribution to the Age of Discovery.
+The epitome of Lisbon’s historical pride, the Belém Tower’s location near the Tagus River is a symbol of Portugal’s contribution to the Age of Discovery.
 The Manueline architecture with its decorative maritime motifs and ornate façade is a recognized UNESCO World Heritage Site.

 Make an effort to climb the steep staircase to reach the tower terrace for a breath-taking view of the esplanade on the waterfront.